C0PEP0D/otto/README.md

 OTTO also provides an efficient method to evaluate policies (including custom policies defined by the user) using a rigorous protocol.

-Last but not least, OTTO allows you to visualize and record videos of searches (only up to 3D!).
+Finally, OTTO allows you to visualize and record videos of searches (only up to 3D!).

 ### Infotaxis